budmc29/bowling_game/README.md

 and follow the on-screen instructions.

-_It's still rought around the edges._
+_It's still rough around the edges._

 ## Development